Two White Women Rip Into The All-White HFPA In Golden Globes Monologue

-Earlier this week, the Hollywood Foreign Press Association, which hosts the annual Golden Globe Awards, came under fire for a disappointing — but unfortunately not shocking — revelation: the body of journalists doesn’t have a single Black member.
+Earlier this week, the Hollywood Foreign Press Association, which hosts the annual Golden Globes, came under fire for a disappointing — but unfortunately not shocking — revelation: the body of journalists doesn’t have a single Black member.
 It hasn't since 2002.
-As the 2021 Golden Globes approached, celebrities started criticizing the HFPA’s racist behavior with the hashtag #TimesUpGlobes.
+As the 2021 Golden Globes approached, celebrities started criticizing the HFPA’s racist behaviour with the hashtag #TimesUpGlobes.

-On Sunday night, the backlash came to the 2021 Globes stage through its hosts, Tiny Fey and Amy Poehler.
+On Sunday night, the backlash came to the 2021 Globes stage through its hosts, Tina Fey and Amy Poehler.

+The comedy duo — who hosted the Globes three consecutive times between 2013 and 2015 — opened the show by explaining what exactly the HFPA is.
+“The Hollywood Foreign Press Association is made up of around 90 international, no-Black journalists,” Fey began.
+“We say ‘around 90’ because a couple of them might be ghosts and it’s rumoured that the German member is just a sausage that somebody drew a little face on.”

 Advertisement